f90/Mix-Wave-U-Net/README.md

 # Intelligent drum mixing with the Wave-U-Net
-Implementation of the [Mix-Wave-U-Net](https://arxiv.org/abs/1806.03185) for automatic mixing.
+Implementation of the [Mix-Wave-U-Net](https://arxiv.org/abs/1806.03185) for automatic mixing of drums.

 ## Listening examples